springfall2008/batpred/README.md

 - Automatic planning of export slots is also supported, when enabled Batpred can start a forced discharge of the battery if the export rates are high and you have spare capacity.
 - Historical load data is used to predict your consumption, optionally car charging load can be filtered out of this data.

+- Multiple inverter support depends on running all inverters in lockstep, that is each will charge at the same time to the same %

 To install:

 - You must have GivTCP installed and running first